Article· Foundations· beginner

 7. Payment reminders send automatically at 7 days before due, on due date, and 3 days overdue

 Time saved: 8 hours per week.
-Cost to build: About $300 in setup (they used our free business audit to map it out, then built it themselves using Make).
-ROI: Paid for itself in the first week.
+Cost to build: about $300 AUD in setup (they mapped it out with a free audit, then built it themselves using Make).
+ROI: paid for itself in the first week.

-A Sydney homewares store was manually updating stock levels across their Shopify store, their POS system, and their supplier spreadsheet.
+A Surry Hills homewares store was manually updating stock levels across their Shopify store, their POS system, and their supplier spreadsheet.
 Every time they sold something online, someone had to manually adjust the stock count in two other places.
 Every time they restocked, same thing.

 Time saved: 4-5 hours per week.
-Cost: $49/month for Zapier Pro.
-Bonus: They stopped overselling items they didn't have in stock, which was costing them customer trust and refund admin time.
+Cost: $49 AUD/month for Zapier Pro.
+Bonus: they stopped overselling items they didn't have in stock, which was costing them customer trust and refund admin time.

 Example 3: Bookkeeper in Brisbane